canada-ca/open-source-logiciel-libre/en/guides/using-open-source-software.md

 To make changes to open source software, engage with the community and submit changes upstream to ensure that they are supported by future updates.
 See [Guide for Contributing to Open Source Software][guide-contribute-oss].

+Note: this is easily confused with the process of forking projects on GitHub which is critical in submitting changes (Pull Requests) back to the original project.

 ### Strong Reciprocal Implications

 Strong reciprocal licences consider that software accessed through a network (like the Internet) is distribution and the modified source code must be made available to users.